Tizzz-555/100-days-of-code/log.md

 ### Day 28: December 1, Friday

-**Today's Progress**: Changed the default behaviour of the textarea.
+🔸 Changed the default behaviour of the textarea.

-**Thoughts**: I am sleepy already, but maybe I can chill one hour and play some Zelda before going to bed lol.
+🔸 I am sleepy already, but maybe I can chill one hour and play some Zelda before going to bed lol.

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/a02db268ff57c231a8b862a8f38dfb3d4f6f0e51)